 ~ Daughter Ethel (Cooperrider) Shrider ~

-She married Emmet L. Shrider (1890- ? ) on April 8, 1915.
-He was the son of Lanny V. and Martha Luella (Zartman) Shrider, and was of medium height and slender build, with brown eyes and black hair.
+On April 8, 1915 she married Emmet L. Shrider (1890- ? ), the son of Lanny V. and Martha Luella (Zartman) Shrider.
+He was of medium height and slender build, with brown eyes and black hair.

 Their two children were Miriam Ellen Shrider and Herbert Emmet Shrider.